MicrosoftDocs/m365copilot-docs/docs/index.md

 :::image type="content" source="assets/images/skills-knowledge-chart.png" alt-text="Chart with organizational 'Knowledge' as the x-axis and user 'Skills' as the y-axis showing that you can extend Copilot skills with plugins and extend Copilot knowledge with Graph connectors" border="false" lightbox="assets/images/skills-knowledge-chart.png":::

-- **Adding knowledge** - You can enrich the organizational knowledge accessible to Copilot by ingesting your enterprise data and content with Microsoft Graph connectors.
+- **Adding knowledge**: You can enrich the organizational knowledge accessible to Copilot by ingesting your enterprise data and content with Microsoft Graph connectors.
-- **Adding skills** - You can extend Copilot's actionable knowledge by transforming your apps into plugins that increase user productivity across daily tasks and workflows.
+- **Adding skills**: You can extend Copilot's actionable knowledge by transforming your apps into plugins that increase user productivity across daily tasks and workflows.
-- **Enhancing overall experience** (Preview) - With combining extra data sources that contain specific domain knowledge in a declarative copilot that includes instructions to guide the user through the workflow and match intents.
+- **Enhancing overall experience** (Preview): With combining extra data sources that contain specific domain knowledge in a declarative copilot that includes instructions to guide the user through the workflow and match intents.
 Declarative copilots can seamlessly integrate with plugins and connectors.

 ## Extend Copilot for your scenario